xMartin/php-introduction/11_DRAFT_all_of_it.md

 ```

 `catch` will only catch Exceptions of the specified type and those that inherit from it.
 All other Exceptions are not caught by this `catch` statement and can be handled elsewhere.

+## The toArray trait and abstract methods

+Our controller should convert all objects that come from the model into arrays before giving them to the view.
+That's because the view should not be allowed to touch model objects directly.
+We could have just added a `toArray()` method to our `Image` class but maybe we'll need that functinonality on other classes later as well.

+The trait `toArray` has something new in it: an abstract method.
+Any class that uses this trait must implement this method or PHP will complain about it aith a fatal error.
+This way we can force classes who want to use this trait to provide the `getArrayKeys()` method that the trait needs in order to work.

+Abstract methods can also be used in classes, forcing their inheritants to implement certain methods.

+Interfaces contain only abstract methods. which is why they don't need the `abstract` keyword in front of them.